avereon/zevra/README.md

 ## Utilites

-* Repo, Catalog and Product metadata
+* Product Repository, Catalog and Artifact metadata
 * Settings API - Similar to Java preferences with a simpler implementation
 * Utility classes for:
-  * Dates
+  * Instants and Dates
-  * Files and Paths
+  * Paths and Files
   * Text
   * Hashes
   * ID Generation